Griesheim, Hesse: History

 Griesheim, although inhabited since around 4500 BCE, first appeared in historical records only in 1165 CE.
 The arrival of the Protestant Reformation in 1529 marked an important religious turning point for the town.

 Throughout its history, wine production played a significant role in the town's economy.
-However, the devastating impact of the Thirty Year War heavily affected Griesheim, almost bringing the town to extinction.
+However, the devastating impact of the Thirty Years' War heavily affected Griesheim, almost bringing the town to extinction.
 Many residents sought refuge within the walls of Darmstadt, where they faced the outbreak of plague.
 Only 37 individuals managed to rebuild the community following the war's end in 1648.

 In 1874, an artillery range was established in the southwest part of Griesheim.
 In 1908, August Euler opened the first airfield in Germany, known as Griesheim Airport.

-From 1918 to 1930, Griesheim was under French occupation, and during World War II, the city suffered significant damage, with 65% of its buildings destroyed.
+From 1918 to 1930, Griesheim was under French occupation, and the city suffered significant damage during World War II, with 65% of its buildings destroyed.
 After the war, Griesheim provided shelter for approximately 4,000 refugees.
 Following successful reconstruction, the Hessian state government granted Griesheim township rights on September 12, 1965.

 Farming remains an important aspect of Griesheim's economy.
 The city is home to a local history and culture museum, showcasing archaeological artifacts and documenting its historical connection to St. Stephen.
 The museum also houses archaeological exhibits.

 Since 1977, the Griesheimer Zwiebelmarkt (Onion Market) has been held annually in late September.
 It attracts visitors to the city center between Wagenhalle and Hans-Karl-Platz.

 Throughout its history, the area of Griesheim has been part of various territories and administrative units, including: